Reasons to Opt for an MBA in Australia

 Category 2: These universities require MBA aspirants to either have a good GMAT score or work experience along with the IELTS score.

-Category 3: In this category, universities generally grant admission only on the basis of student’s academic score and IELTS score.
+Category 3: In this category, universities generally grant admission only based on student’s academic score and IELTS score.

 The application package for MBA in Australia:

-- Recommendation letters: Letters of recommendations are statements that talk about a candidate’s potential from the point of view of a third person.
+Recommendation letters: Letters of recommendations are statements that talk about a candidate’s potential from a third person.
 Most universities usually require at least two to three recommendation letters.
-Since universities in Australia require work experience, it is advisable to have the reference letters written by someone the applicant has worked under in his previous organisation.
+Since universities in Australia require work experience, it is advisable to have the reference letters written by someone the applicant has worked under in his previous organization.

-- Resume: Some universities also require the candidate to submit a CV along with the application.
-It should contain basic information like date of birth, academic qualifications and achievements.
+Resume: Some universities also require the candidate to submit a CV along with the application.
+It should contain necessary information like date of birth, academic qualifications, and achievements.
 The CV should also talk about the candidate’s work experience along with relevant proof.

 How long does an MBA take in Australia?

-In most of the Australian universities, the duration of the MBA programme is 2 years.
-The time period for MBA in most of the universities in Australia is between 15 months to 2 years.
+In most Australian universities, the duration of the MBA program is two years.
+The period for MBA in most of the universities in Australia is between 15 months to 2 years.